giselepereiira/Movie-chatbot/Approach.md

 - Defined intents: movie_match_director, movie_match_actor, movie_match_year, movie_match_genre, movie_match_several_criteria, movie_match_rating.

 - Entities: through lookup tables director, actor, genre.
-To populate the training dataset, the samples retrieved using the IMDB dataset.
-This dataset has a table with movie ratings that provides the rating and the number of votes for each movie.
+To populate the training dataset, the samples were retrieved using the IMDB dataset.
+This dataset has a table with movie ratings that provide the rating and the number of votes for each movie.
 So, it was decided to sum the number of votes per movie title to retrieve the most known/watched movies and the actors/actresses/directs who participated in these movies (see `actor_names.txt`, `director_names.txt`, `genres_list.txt`).

 - Stories: search movie by director, search movie by actor, search movie by year, search movie by genre, search movie by several criteria, search movie with rating.